-- Location: A Railway station on Central Railway Route for Mumbai Local and Outstation Trains
+- Location: A Hill station on Central Railway Route for Mumbai Local Trains and Outstation Trains are available.

-- Known For: Hill station weekend gateway, Monsoon Destination, Waterfalls, Valley view.
+- Known For: Hill station, Weekend Gateway, Monsoon Destination, Ghats, Waterfall, Valley view.

-- Distance from Mumbai: 120 Km, On Mumbai Nasik Agra Highway.
+- Distance from Mumbai: 120 Km, On Mumbai Nashik Agra Highway.

-- Vehicle Recommended: Yes, If coming via train, Autos available at station.
+- Vehicle Recommended: Yes, If coming via train, Autos are available near the railway station.

-- Accommodation: Ample stay facilities in all range available.
+- Accommodation: Ample stay facilities for all budgets available.